7 Must-Haves That Queer Refinery29 Editors Are Wearing To Pride

-One question that haunts many queer fashionable people come June is "What am I going to wear for Pride?"
+One question that haunts many fashionable queer people come June is "What am I going to wear for Pride?"
 Whether it's your first parade or your hundredth, dressing for the biggest gay party in your city is a big deal.
 We suggest not leaving it all until super last minute — we know you do unless you're a queer Virgo — and start your wishlist now.

 Confused if you should go big or subtle?
 If you want some major rainbow inspo, we got you.
 From UGG sequin jackets to rainbow-covered bralettes, these are all the pieces we're loving just in time for the big parade.
-Don't get it twisted though: We would wear all of this on the daily — you know . . . because we're gay year-round.
-Keep scrolling to see what queer Refinery29 editors (plus, one of their partners) are wearing to Pride this year.
+Don't get it twisted though: We would wear all of this on the daily — you know... because we're gay year-round.
+Keep scrolling to see what queer Refinery29 editors (plus one of their partners) are wearing to Pride this year.

 Advertisement